Effective January 1, 2025: ASP+6% reimbursement for EXPAREL when billing with code J0666 across all outpatient surgical settings.1-3 Discover more

 DAYS TO PREPARE FOR EXPANDED REIMBURSEMENT

-Starting January 1, 2025, the NOPAIN Act will mandate that Medicare provide ASP+6% reimbursement for qualified non-opioid options used in all outpatient surgeries.1,2
+Starting January 1, 2025, the NOPAIN Act will mandate that Medicare provide ASP+6% reimbursement for qualifying non-opioid options such as EXPAREL when used in outpatient surgeries.2,3

 ASP+6% = reimbursement of 106% of the average sales price